-All Trustees acknowledge that, as part of their duties to the Board they may be privy to private, confidential and/or legally privileged financial, business and/or commercial information belonging to the Board that may provide a financial, business, commercial or competitive advantage, and that they may be privy to private and confidential student and personnel information, and/or legal matters and opinions.
+All Trustees acknowledge that, as part of their duties to the Board they may be privy to private, confidential information including information that is and/or legally privileged, financial, business, or and/or commercial labour relations information belonging to the Board that may provide a financial, business, commercial or competitive advantage. , and that they In addition, trustees may be privy to private and confidential student and or personnel information, and/or legal matters and opinions.
 Such information may include, but is not limited to, information relating to the Board's organizational structure, operations, business plans, technical projects, business costs, research data results, inventions, trade secrets or other work produced, developed by or for the Board.